magento/merchdocs/src/system/data-import-product-images.md

 ## Method 3: Import images with remote storage

-1. On the Remote storage like Amazon S3, upload the image files to the `var/import/images` folder or its subfolder, for example, `var/import/images/product_images`.
-This is the default root folder for importing product images:
+1. In the Remote storage module, upload the image files to the `var/import/images` folder or a subfolder, such as `var/import/images/product_images`.
+This is the default root folder for importing product images.

     ```
     <Remote storage root folder>/var/import/images
     ```

     {:.bs-callout-info}
-    Starting with the Magento `2.3.2` release, the path specified in the **Images File Directory** concatenates for import to the images base directory - `<Remote storage root folder>/var/import/images`.
-For earlier Magento releases, you can use a different folder on the Magento server, as long as the path to the folder is specified during the import process.
+    Starting with the Magento `2.3.2` release, the path specified in the **Images File Directory** concatenates for import to the images base directory: `<Remote storage root folder>/var/import/images`.
+For earlier Magento releases, you can use a different folder on the Magento server as long as the path to the folder is specified during the import process.

 1. In the CSV data, enter the name of each image file to be imported on the correct row, by `sku`, and in the correct column according to image type (`base_image`, `small_image`, `thumbnail_image`, or `additional_images`).